ssifleet/QWToolbox/README.md

 connection and graphical user interface, it requires special installation procedures beyond a typical R package.
 Please see the section on installation instructions for further information.

+##Installation instructions
+There are a number of special considerations for installation of QWToolbox beyond those of a typical R package:
+1) This package must be run in 32-bit R for the ODBC driver to function properly,
+2) This package requires that the gtk graphical user interface libraries be installed on the user's machine, and
+3) The beta-test version of the QWToolbox package must be installed form Github using the R package developement functions in the "devtools" package.

+Below is a step-by-step installation procedur, please complete the steps in the order listed below.

+Step 1.
+Install the ODBC driver and establish the NWIS ODBC connection.
+Your database administrator or IT specialist          will need to assist for this step.